22 Steps to Guide Your Successful App Launch

 Implementing a comprehensive mobile analytics platform can be an essential strategic tool for

 Nothing kills app growth faster like a low star rating – your app’s visibility and downloads will decrease if store ratings are low.
 For this reason, store reviews should not be the first stop for user feedback or reporting issues.
 Creating an easy to use feedback channel within the app encourages communication and conflict resolution with the user whilst helping prevent negative public reviews.

 Consider building a readily accessible and intuitive in-app feedback and customer service channel for users to reach out to you.
-Adding a feature that enables users to report complaints, suggestions or ask for help will decrease the chances of a negative user experience and significantly boost app retention.
+Adding a feature that enables users to report complaints, suggestions or ask for help will decrease the chances of

 #5 Conduct Beta Testing

 Beta testing is a crucial step before launching your app.
 The main goal of beta testing is to get real-world experience on how well your app will perform with actual users.
 Gaining a deep understanding of your users’ needs, the context of using the app, and pain points, is key to developing a successful app.
 The beta release is to find bugs, test interactions, and other implementation-based things like loading times, that’s is why it is extremely important.